 Green Aventurine Necklace with Tree of Life Pendant

 The 30" necklace of Green Aventurine stones are strung with copper findings to highlight the "Tree of Life" Pendant.
-I used copper wire to create a 2" Amethyst Tree of Life pendant.
+I used copper wire to create a 2" Aventurine Tree of Life pendant.
 3 ghost beads are woven into the tree as well as a Hematite stone representing the moon.

 - The Ancient Egyptians believed that the Tree of Life was the place where life and death were enclosed.
 East was the direction of life whereas West was the direction of death and the underworld.
 In Egyptian Mythology, Isis and Osiris (also known as 'the first couple') emerged from the Tree of Life.